Your business tip of the month: How to scan your notes onto computer

-To capture additional notes, wait for your page to finish scanning and then move your camera view onto the next note and let the blue, swishy scan complete.
+To capture additional pages, wait for your page to finish scanning and then move your camera view onto the next note and let the blue-swishy scan complete.

 Once you’ve scanned every scrap of your document, just click the little blue tick.

 On the next screen you can rename your note by selecting the default title ‘scanned document’.